urschrei/convertbng/README.md

 returns a list of tuples containing Easting and Northing integers.

 `convertlonlat_list` accepts a list of BNG Eastings, and a list of BNG Northings.
 Numpy arrays are OK too, but note the return type:
-returns a list of tuples containing longitudes and latitudes as floating-point numbers.
+`"returns a list of tuples containing longitudes and latitudes as floating-point numbers."`

 ```python
 from convertbng.util import convertbng, convertbng_list, convertlonlat_list